Enjoying our puzzle hints?

 CASTLE

-Why it's tricky: has multiple meanings, including a type of terrain or a verb meaning to smooth
+Why it's tricky: can be a noun or a verb

 Connections #999 explained